cleancaos/cleancaos.github.com/_posts/2013-09-22-set-up-multiple-github-account.md

 **Step 3: Create .config file for RSA keys**

 In /Users/johndoe/.ssh/ directory, create a file called ".config" For each account you'll have 4 lines.
-You can choose the first of these lines: the "Host" (for further personalization see the references).
+You can choose the first of these lines: the "Host" (for further customization see the references).

 {% highlight c %}
 Host jhome